-SIFT several cups of flour back and forth between 2 large bowls 4 to 6 times.
+SIFT several cups of flour back and forth between 2 large bowls 3 to 4 times.

     - WEIGH 396 grams of flour on a digital kitchen scale and place it in a bowl.
 If you don't have a scale, use 3 cups + 1 tablespoon of flour.
 (Measure carefully.)

     - WHISK the cream of tartar, baking soda, and salt into the flour.

     - In a separate bowl, CREAM 340 grams (1 ½ cup) sugar and butter together with an electric mixer on high for 1 ½ to 3 minutes, or until the texture progresses from sandy to creamy.
 Please note: The butter should be between 62 to 65°F (16 to 20°C).
 Colder butter could prevent cookie from spreading enough as it cooks.
-Warmer butter will cause the cookie to spread too much when baked and not give good results.
+Warmer butter will cause the cookie to spread too much when baking and may create a more crispy cookie.
 If the butter gets too warm, refrigerate for a few minutes before creaming it.

     - BLEND the vanilla and eggs (one at a time) into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.

     - MIX the flour mixture into the wet ingredients.
 Use an electric mixer on low and mix until the flour is incorporated.

     - SCOOP the cookie dough with a 2 tablespoon muffin scoop.

     - ROLL the cookie dough ball in the cinnamon-sugar mixture until it is completely coated.

     - REPEAT rolling the cookie dough balls and place them all on the baking sheet about 3 inches apart.

     - REMOVE silicone baking sheet from the oven and cool for 5 minutes.

     - TRANSFER the cookies to a cooling rack and allow to cool completely, about 45 minutes.

     - COOL the cookies completely.

     - STACK the cookies 4 or 5 cookies high.

     - DOUBLE WRAP the stacked cookies with plastic wrap, ensuring that the cookie is completely covered.